-One mile of quality water frontage on a private Adirondack trout pond, and a well-managed sugar maple resource, makes East Pond Forest a classic waterfront timberland estate.
+One mile of quality water frontage on a 68-acre private Adirondack trout pond and a well-managed sugar maple resource make East Pond a classic waterfront timberland estate.

 East Pond lies within the well-known Township 19 and Kildare Club Region of the Adirondack Mountains - a scenic, forested landscape lying along the headwaters of the West Branch of the St Regis River.
 Surrounding timberland ownerships are comprised of multi-generational family estates, long-established hunting clubs and private working timberland ownerships.
 Tupper Lake Village (population 3,600) is located 14 miles to the south and offers numerous restaurants, shopping and amenities.
 New York City and Boston are each 6 hours to the south and east respectively.
 Montreal is 2.5 hours to the north.